-Musique nomade (MN) is a not-for-profit organization that produces and promotes traditional and contemporary Indigenous musicians.
-MN supports up-and-coming musicians, advocates fair Indigenous cultural representation within the music industry, and contributes to the survival of Indigenous languages and traditional music through digital media.
+Musique nomade (MN) is a non-profit organization that produces and promotes traditional and contemporary Indigenous musicians.
+MN supports up-and-coming musicians, advocates a fair Indigenous cultural representation within the music industry, and contributes to the survival of Indigenous languages and traditional music through digital media.

 NIKAMOWIN is a streaming platform developed by MN to bring together the musical compositions and profiles of artists from MN's network and elsewhere.
-The project aims to demonstrate the power and diversity of Indigenous music and cultures and to facilitate the access of the public and disseminators to them by bringing them together under one tool enabling discovery and listening.
+This project aims to demonstrate the power and diversity of Indigenous music and cultures and to facilitate their discovery by the public and by disseminators by bringing them together on one digital platform.

 The MN team travels through the territory, including remote areas, to meet with Indigenous songwriters and musicians in their community or city, offering them free music and video recording services and developing various projects with them.
 MN is a stepping stone to a musical career, and numerous artists have launched their musical careers through a collaboration with MN.

-Musique nomade is a non-profit founded in 2006 by filmmaker and Wapikoni Mobile founder Manon Barbeau.
-The organization's mission is to support up-and-coming Indigenous talent while encouraging intercultural encounters between artists of all backgrounds.
+Musique nomade was founded in 2006 by the filmmaker and Wapikoni Mobile founder Manon Barbeau.
+The organization's mission is to support up-and-coming Indigenous talent while encouraging intercultural encounters between artists of diverse backgrounds.

-For Indigenous singer-songwriters wishing to undertake a musical career, MN is a production partner that offers adapted tools, a professional mobile recording team, and expertise in musical production and dissemination.
+For Indigenous singer-songwriters who wish to undertake a musical career, MN is a production partner that offers adapted tools, the help of a professional mobile recording team, and expertise in musical production and distribution.

-For businesses, organizations and promoters interested in having audiences discover the Indigenous cultures of Quebec, Canada and elsewhere, MN is a premier partner because of its rare and eclectic repertoire of emerging and traditional Indigenous music as well as its network of quality contacts across the country.
-Its event partners include Productions Menuentakuan, Présence autochtone / First Nations Festival, Coup de cœur francophone, Festival de musique émergente, La Noce, Innu Nikamu, ArtsNB, Metepenagiag Heritage Park, Festival du Nouveau Cinéma, La Fabrique culturelle, Wapikoni mobile, and many more.
+For businesses and organizations interested in promoting Indigenous cultures of Quebec, Canada and elsewhere, MN is a premier partner due to its rare and eclectic repertoire of emerging and traditional Indigenous music.
+MN also benefits from an extensive network of contacts and partners across the country: Productions Menuentakuan, Festival Présence autochtone / Montreal First Nations Festival, Coup de cœur francophone, Festival de musique émergente, La Noce, Innu Nikamu, ArtsNB, Metepenagiag Heritage Park, Festival du Nouveau Cinéma, La Fabrique culturelle, Wapikoni Mobile, and many more.

-Musique nomade is a non-profit organization that relies on various partners for its funding, among them the Abe & Ruth Feigelson Foundation, a longtime contributor, as well as Sirius XM, Musicaction, the Conseil des arts de Montréal, and the New Brunswick Arts Board.
-Warm thanks to all who support promising Indigenous artists through MN's activities.
+Musique nomade is a non-profit organization that relies on various partners for its funding : Abe & Ruth Feigelson Foundation - a longtime contributor-, Sirius XM, Musicaction, Conseil des arts de Montréal, and New Brunswick Arts Board.
+A warm thanks to all those who support promising Indigenous artists through MN's activities.
 It is also possible to make a donation to Musique nomade.